 (2) The financial management systems used by recipients under this program must provide for audits in accordance with the provisions of 24 CFR part 44.
 Private nonprofit organizations who are subrecipients are subject to the audit requirements of 24 CFR part 45.
-HUD may perform or require additional audits as it finds necessary or appropriate. (b) Conflict of Interest.
-(1) In addition
+HUD may perform or require additional audits as it finds necessary or appropriate.

-(b) Conflict of Interest.
-(1) In addition to the conflict of interest requirements in 24 CFR part 85, no person who is an employee, agent, consultant, officer, or elected or appointed official of the recipient and who exercises or has exercised any functions or responsibilities with respect to assisted activities, or who is in a position to participate in a decisionmaking process or gain inside information with regard to such activities, may obtain a personal or financial interest or benefit from the activity, or have an interest in any contract, subcontract, or agreement with respect thereto, or the proceeds thereunder, either for himself or herself or for those with whom he or she has family or business ties, during his or her tenure or for one year thereafter.
-Participation by homeless individuals who also are participants under the program in policy or decisionmaking under § 582.300 of this part does not constitute a conflict of interest.
+(b) Conflict of interest.
+(1) In addition to the conflict of interest requirements in 24 CFR part 85, no person who is an employee, agent, consultant, officer, or elected or appointed official of the recipient and who exercises or has exercised any functions or responsibilities with respect to assisted activities, or who is in a position to participate in a decisionmaking process or gain inside information with regard to such activities, may obtain a personal or financial interest or benefit from the activity, or have an interest in any contract, subcontract, or agreement with respect there for himself or herself or for those with whom he or she has family or business ties, during his or her tenure or for one year thereafter.
+Participation by homeless individuals who also are participants under the program in policy or decisionmaking under §582.300 of this part does not constitute a conflict of interest.